sensepost/gowitness/README.md

 <br>

 ## introduction
-`gowitness` is a website screenshotting tool written in Golang, that uses Chrome Headless to generate screenshots of web interfaces using the command line.
+`gowitness` is a website screenshot utility written in Golang, that uses Chrome Headless to generate screenshots of web interfaces using the command line.
 Both Linux and macOS is supported, with Windows support 'partially working'.

 Inspiration for `gowitness` comes from [Eyewitness](https://github.com/ChrisTruncer/EyeWitness).
 If you are looking for something with lots of extra features, be sure to check it out.